bursteg/working-with-me/README.md

 If you’re working with me or for me, the following information will be useful:

 ### Working location and hours
 I work from Israel, 10 hours ahead of PDT time zone.
 [This is the current time in Israel right now](https://www.google.com/search?q=israel+time+now).
 I work Sundays to Thursdays and split my days between Israel business hours and Redmond business hours.
-I generally have a morning working session between 10am-4pm Israel time (Midnight-6am PDT).
+I generally have a morning working session between 10am-4pm Israel time (Midnight-6am PDT) and an evening session that overlaps with Redmond time.
 My availability during PDT business hours:
 -	 Mondays, 10am-12pm PDT
 -	 Wednesdays, 10am-1pm PDT
 -	 Thursdays, 10am-1pm PDT